Graph editing

 _images/selected_point.png

-The left selected waypoint
+The left selected node

 Removing path connections